Taxation, and Legal Framework in Malta

 The combination of Malta’s tax system and its extensive double tax treaty network means that, with proper planning and structuring, investors can achieve considerable fiscal efficiency using Malta as a base.
 In a nutshell these are the main benefits which Malta has to offer:

-- Only European Union (EU) member state with full imputation system;
+- Only European Union (EU) member state with full imputation system for taxation of dividend income;

-- Extensive network of double taxation treaties, plus benefits even when no bilateral treaty in force;
+- Relief from double taxation through the extensive network of double taxation treaties, and relief also available when no bilateral treaty in force;

-- Refundable tax credit scheme – on revenues as dividends to shareholders, resident & non-resident;
+- Refundable tax credit scheme on dividends to shareholders, resident & non-resident;

 A Malta Company is the ideal vehicle for a number of activities, ranging from property ownership to the management of ecommerce activities and licensed financial services provision.